Garmin API

 Download Sample Data

+It is internally stored as garmin_health_sleep.
 Each Garmin Health Sleep record includes the following:

 • Start Time: Start time of the period.
 Internally stored as start_time.